-The training through our Creative Academy Hub gives you a valuable insight into the careers available in the creative sector.
-In addition to the academic curriculum, the hub can enhance your career opportunities with funding for driving lessons, first aid training, and masterclasses.
+The training through our Creative Academy Hub gives you valuable insight into the careers available in the creative sector.
+In addition to the academic curriculum, the hub can enhance your career opportunities with funding for driving lessons, first aid training, and master classes.

->

-> The Mayor of London Academies Programme supports Londoners get into careers and the capital’s long-term economic growth as part of the Mayor’s London Recovery Plan in response to the COVID pandemic.
+The Mayor of London’s Skills Academies supports Londoners get into careers and the capital’s long-term economic growth as part of the Mayor’s London Recovery Plan in response to the COVID pandemic.

->

-> Westminster Kingsway College, as part of Capital City College Group (CCCG), has secured funding to run this academy.
+Westminster Kingsway College, as part of Capital City College Group (CCCG), has secured funding to run this academy.

 In total, CCCG has secured £1.5 million £1.5 million to run four academy hubs to help Londoners into Good Work and reduce the employment gap between different groups of Londoners, this includes people who are newly unemployed as well as people facing inequality and who are underrepresented in each sector: